CaiqingJian/iNaturalist-2019/README.md

 please adjust `--gpus` and `--batch-size` according to the machine configuration.
 A sample calculation: `batch-size = 12` can use 8 GB memory on a GTX 1080, so `--batch-size 48` is good for a 4-GPU machine.

-Please have internet connection for the first time run because needs to download the pretrained model from <http://data.mxnet.io/models/imagenet-11k/resnet-152/>.
+Please have internet connection for the first time run because needs to download the pretrained model from https://gluon-cv.mxnet.io/model_zoo/classification.html#resnet.
 If the machine has no internet connection, please download the corresponding model files from other machines, and ship to `model/` directory.
+Note that I have prepared the pretrained models and the corresponding parameters file in filefolder'./model', and you can feel free to use them.

 ### Generate submission file